nut-code-monkey/ssgenerator/README.md

    if ( [segue.identifier isEqual:@"MySegue"] );
 }
 ```
-* Gnerate string constant for TableViewCells with Identifiers.
+* Generate string constant for TableViewCells with Identifiers.
 You can use
 ```
 [self.tableView dequeueReusableCellWithIdentifier:self.cell.myTableViewCell];
 ```